 Or a toaster, fridge, fan, and any appliance guilty of boring you to death.

 3. Hardware on fixtures

 You don’t need to paint an entire piece in your home to give a space a facelift.
-Sometimes, all you need is a pop of colour on a small item, like a hardware.
+Sometimes, all you need is a pop of colour on a small item, like hardware.

-Think door knobs, locks, and hinges.
+Think doorknobs, locks, and hinges.

 Faucet surfaces wear and chip after a while.
 Painting it not only gives it a fresh look, but you can also choose a dark colour to give it a retro look.

 Looking for that perfectly magenta photo frame to match your grey-hued living area can be tough.
 You might’ve found the perfect colour on the wrong pattern and vice versa.
 So why not spray it?

 We love these ombre pots.
 Quick, easy, and cheap #win.

 Even items that are not exclusively decorative can be made to look so.
 Look for baskets, stationery cases, or even jars that you can spruce up.